CryptoGrandad/swapdex-subgraph/README.md

 [Swapdex](https://swapdex.net/) DECENTRALISED FINANCE IS THE FUTURE Decentralised Exchanges, In-House & P2P Loans, Staking and Stablecoins, DeFi all in one place!

-This subgraph dynamically tracks any pair created by the uniswap factory.
-It tracks of the current state of Uniswap contracts, and contains derived stats for things like historical data and USD prices.
+This subgraph dynamically tracks any pair created by the Swapdex factory.
+It tracks of the current state of Swapdex contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on Uniswap, pairs or tokens, aggregated by day
+- historical data on Swapdex, pairs or tokens, aggregated by day

 ## Running Locally